ogprotege/Skills/README.md

   - repo-doc-auditor
     - Perform a repo-wide, evidence-based audit of documentation against the current codebase and recent changes.
 Produces a proposed, fully rewritten documentation set in TempDoc-
       ForUserReview and asks for approval before any changes are applied to the existing docs.

 ---

+# Planning - Strategy

+- plan-reviewer
+  - Review a development plan before implementation to identify risks, missing considerations, and better alternatives.
+Use for plans involving auth changes, migrations, integrations, or other high-impact work.

+---